top of page

 Barahona Point

-This long, peeling right-hander is renowned for its impressive, yet mellow, nature, gracefully unraveling for around 200 metres over a reef base.
+This long, peeling right-hander is renowned for its mellow nature, gracefully unravelling for around 200 metres over a reef base.
 While it can get quite solid and powerful at times, Barahona Point generally offers a soft, forgiving ride that belies its impressive size.
-Notably, Barahona Point is currently the only wave on Isabela that is approved for surfing under the island's new regulations, making it a must-visit destination for wave-hungry travellers visiting the island.
+Notably, it is currently the only wave on Isabela that is approved for surfing under the island's new regulations, making it a must-visit destination for wave-hungry travellers visiting the island.

 Eco-friendly places to stay on Isabela